Aku Aku Cocktail Recipe

 Recipe

-The Aku Aku is a tiki cocktail that was created in the 1930s by Victor Bergeron at Trader Vic’s in San Francisco, California.
-Similar to Don the Beachcomber’s Missionary’s Downfall, the recipe calls for rum and peach liqueur blended with mint and pineapple, but Trader Vic’s version mixes in Demerara syrup and lime juice instead of honey syrup and lemon.
+The Aku Aku is a tiki cocktail created in the 1930s by Victor Bergeron at Trader Vic’s in San Francisco.
+A twist on the Missionary’s Downfall, it blends rum and peach liqueur with mint and pineapple, swapping honey and lemon for demerara syrup and lime for a brighter, richer flavor.

 Ingredients